 My personal definition of a monogram is simply two or more letters that link together to form a device.
 Wikipedia has a more in-depth article:

 Before I start, I glean as much information from the client as possible about their preferred style (roman, script, flourished etc).
 They may already have very fixed ideas about what they want, be open to suggestions or occasionally it can be difficult to get any feedback.
-Sometimes they have seen a monogram on my calligraphy website and want a similar design.
+Sometimes they have seen a monogram on my monogram design page and want a similar design.

 Sketching the monogram